mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 ----------------------------------------------------------------------------------------------------
-Using Python for Analysis and Verification of Mixed-mode Signal Chains for Analog Signal Acquisition
+Using Python for Analysis and Verification of Mixed-mode Signal Chains for Analog Signals
 ----------------------------------------------------------------------------------------------------

 .. class:: abstract